5 Vocal Delivery, Physicality, and Managing Anxiety

 Teresia smiled, “No surgery for me, although I have some friends who have had it.
 I’ve been using a vocal coaching app that a speech language pathologist recommended to me.
 Here, let me show you.”

-Below are a variety of vocal qualities that you can begin to practice making sure you are meeting your public speaking goals:
+There are a variety of vocal qualities that you can begin to practice to make sure you are meeting your public speaking goals, including pitch, volume, rate, pause, pronunciation, articulation, and vocal fillers.

 Vocal qualities, while influenced by your body, can be changed, improved, and tailored to address the needs of your audience.
 To do so, though, you will need to practice deliberately and often to obtain your desired presentation.
 Practicing your presentation is no different than practicing a difficult piece of music or a technically challenging basketball strategy–all require the repetition of good practices until they become natural parts of your execution.